-- When the [Linear] checkbox is clicked in the [RAW Image Processing settings] tab sheet in the [Preferences] dialog box, tone curve adjustment cannot be performed. (→3-39) - Once you have adjusted the tone curve for one of the channels (R, G or B), you can then apply the adjusted settings to all the channels by selecting [RGB] in the tone curve settings list box. - Windows/Macintosh compatibility for tone curve data Tone curve data saved on your computer is compatible with RAW Image Converter, the Windows TWAIN Driver, and the Macintosh Plug-In Module.
+- When the [Linear] checkbox is clicked in the [RAW Image Processing settings] tab sheet in the [Preferences] dialog box, tone curve adjustment cannot be performed. (→3-40) - Once you have adjusted the tone curve for channel G, you can then apply the settings of channel G to all the channels by selecting [RGB] in the [Tone curve settings] list box. - Windows/Macintosh compatibility for tone curve data Tone curve data saved on your computer is compatible between Windows and Macintosh.